NBA Rumors: Latest Buzz Surrounding Dwight Howard, Tyreke Evans and More

 JaVale McGee isn't good enough to be the singular option down low for James, which opens the door for Howard.

-Bringing in a 14-year veteran who averaged a double-double in every season of his career seems like it would work anywhere, but now it comes down to where Howard feels most comfortable, and potentially where his best chance to win a championship is.
+Bringing in a 14-year veteran who averaged a double-double in every season of his career seems like it would work anywhere, but now it comes down to where Howard feels most comfortable and potentially where his best chance to win a championship is.

 If Howard is intrigued by winning more than anything else, he'd most likely join up with James and the Lakers, but don't be surprised if the Pelicans make a strong push for the 32-year-old with Cousins out of the picture.